syncfusion-content/javascript-docs/js/TreeGrid/Rows.md

 ## Details row

 Details row is used to provide a additional information about each row of tree grid.
-You can specify the detail row jsRender template id or HTML element as string to [`detailsTemplate`](/api/js/ejtreegrid#members:detailstemplate) property.
+You can specify the detail row JsRender template id or HTML element as string to [`detailsTemplate`](/api/js/ejtreegrid#members:detailstemplate) property.
 However you need to enable the details template by setting [`showDetailsRow`](/api/js/ejtreegrid#members:showdetailsrow) property as `true`.

 The following code example shows how to enable details tow in tree grid.